 Characters

 A Christmas Carol is a funny book when it comes to characters.
-It's ALMOST an ensemble piece (which means it had LOADS of great characters) but really it's just focused on Scrooge.
-Scrooge is in every scene, and every character is only measured on the impact they have on Scrooge.
+It's almost an ensemble piece (which means it had loads of great characters) but it's mainly focused on Scrooge.
+Scrooge is in every scene, and the other characters are only measured on the impact they have on Scrooge.

 Despite this, there are some AMAZING characters here - because whatever else you can say about him, Dickens definitely knew how to create a fun character!